 Alcohol, depression and Wellbutrin have a complicated relationship.
 Mental health issues are common in those who drink heavily, and almost 64% of people dependent on alcohol also have depression.
 Having depression can make it harder to stay sober, and many people who drink heavily may do so to self-medicate their depression.

 As an antidepressant, Wellbutrin can help improve mood, but alcohol may interfere with this.
-A common side effect of mixing Wellbutrin and alcohol is depression, with some developing suicidal thoughts or actions.
+A common side effect of mixing Wellbutrin and alcohol is depression, with some people even developing suicidal thoughts or actions.
 Alcohol, therefore, may not only undo the benefit of Wellbutrin but may cause even worse mood symptoms than before.
 This is one reason why avoiding alcohol is important if you take Wellbutrin for depression.

 How Long After Taking Wellbutrin Can I Drink?